Welcome to the Website of Rainer J. Fries

 Current course at Texas A&M: PHYS

-Saturday Morning Physics: The 2013 progam has ended.
-More information
+Saturday Morning Physics: The 2014 progam is starting soon!
+More

 can be found on the SMP Webpage or